Let’s face it: Bulk editing in Jira is pain

 Overall, the bulk edit feature in Jira can be a pretty confusing feature.
 Consider whether it is the most efficient solution for the changes that you need to make.

 Try Easy Redmine: it’s a comprehensive project management tool that is designed to make it easy for teams to stay organized and on track.
-It’s designed with a single task in mind: to be adaptable to your needs in the same way as Jira does, but with a way less confusing user experience.
+It’s designed with a single task in mind: to be adaptable to your needs in the same way as Jira does but with a way less confusing user experience.

-One of the most important difference between Easy Redmine and Jira is the level of customization available.
+One of the most important differences between Easy Redmine and Jira is the level of customization available.
 Easy Redmine is known for its high level of flexibility, which allows teams to tailor the tool to their specific needs and workflows.

 This includes the ability to customize the appearance and layout of the tool, custom dashboards and tables as well as the workflows and processes used to manage projects.
 In contrast, Jira may be less customizable, depending on the version and configuration of the tool.

 Easy Redmine is known for its ability to be tailored to the specific needs and workflows of a team, and the bulk edit feature is no exception.
 Users can customize the fields that are available for bulk editing, as well as the values that can be entered for those fields.
 This allows users to tailor the bulk edit feature to their specific needs and workflows.

 To use the bulk edit feature in Easy Redmine, you just select the issues that you want to edit.
 You can do this by checking the boxes next to the issues in the issue list, or by using the search function to find specific issues that you want to edit.

 Once you have selected the issues that you want to edit, you can click the "Bulk Edit" button to open the bulk edit dialog.
 There you can choose the field or fields that you want to edit, and enter the new values for those fields.